 The other method of sealing criminal records is referred to as Non-Disclosure.

-Misdemeanor Criminal Record Sealing: Some misdemeanor criminal records can be sealed immediately after paying your debt to society, others require a waiting period of 2 years prior to filing any motion for a Certificate of Non-Disclosure and we’ve listed these offenses below.
+Some misdemeanor criminal records can be sealed immediately after paying your debt to society; others require a waiting period of 2 years before filing any motion for a Certificate of Non-Disclosure.
+For your convenience, we’ve listed these offenses below.

 - Abuse of a Corpse